 Nippybus is a bus company in Somerset, England, headed by 57-year-old Sydney Hardy.
 At least, it was.

-This week, Hardy decided to unanimously dismantle the company he’s led for 13 years, firing every employee and liquidating the company’s assets, according to The Guardian.
+Hardy decided to unanimously dismantle the company he’s led for 13 years, firing every employee and liquidating the company’s assets, according to The Guardian.
 Hardy was the managing director for the company, which served various routes and destinations across South Somerset, a district a few hours’ drive from London.

 His memo — which is the stuff of dreams for some of us, undoubtedly — minces no words as it promptly calls out nearly everyone in his company.
 Before giving information on the standard items (reclaiming belongings and next steps for the company’s employees and assets), Hardy writes: